Frequently Asked Questions

 Q: Will you respond if there is a cat stuck in a tree?

 A: We don’t normally respond fire trucks to these types of incidents however, we will send someone to investigate the situation and provide guidance.
-Typically an animal rescue service handles these types of issues.
+Typically, an animal rescue service handles these types of issues.

 Q: I noticed that a fire hydant is flowing water and/or is leaking, can the fire department come shut if off?